 Youngest person ever to be elected to the House:

 Representative William Charles Cole Claiborne of Tennessee, elected to the 5th Congress (1797–1799) at the age of 22.
-The youngest woman to be elected is Representative Elise Stefanik of New York, elected to the 114th Congress (2015–2017) at the age of 30 years, 6 months, 2 days.
+The youngest woman to be elected is Representative Elise Stefanik of New York, sworn in to the 114th Congress (2015–2017) at the age of 30 years, 6 months, 2 days.
 The prior record was held by Representative Elizabeth Holtzman of New York, elected to the 93rd Congress (1973–1975) at the age of 31.

 Longest Period of Nonconsecutive Service in the House: At 34 years, Representative Philip F. Thomas of Maryland has the longest period of nonconsecutive service in House history.
 Representative Thomas served in the 26th Congress (1839–1841), and was later re-elected to the 44th Congress (1875–1877).